gpapadog/personal-website/content/publication/Birds_and_plants/index.md

 # Summary.
 An optional shortened abstract.
-summary: We propose a latent factor interaction model for networks measure with error, and use it to address the geographic and taxonomic bias of ecological studies of species' interactions.
+summary: We propose a latent factor interaction model for networks measure with error, and a variable importance metric for latent models.
+We use the model to address the geographic and taxonomic bias of ecological studies of species' interactions, and identify the important bird and plant covariates for forming and detecting interactions.

 tags:
 - Source Themes